smblott-github/tpick/README.md

 =====

 `tpick` is a simple, curses-based, interactive utility for picking one of a number of things at the terminal.
+See the examples in the `examples` directory.

 Here are some of its (simple, but) great features: